pitchmuc/adobe-analytics-api-2.0/README.md

 Most of the documentation for this API will be hosted at [datanalyst.info][1].

-## Functionality
+## Functionalities

-Basic Functionality that are covered :
+Functionalities that are covered :

 ### Reporting API